-- 1.1 Leucocrystal Violet is a biological stain used to dye the blood hemoglobin components of impression residues an intense purple color.
+- 1.1 Leucocrystal Violet is a biological stain used to dye blood's hemoglobin components of impression residues an intense purple color.
 Due to the toxic nature of this reagent, it should only be used in small quantities with the appropriate safety precautions observed. - 1.2 Bodziak, William J., "Use of Leucocrystal Violet to Enhance Shoe Prints in Blood", Forensic Science International, Vol. 82, No. 1, September 1996. - 1.3 Chemical Formulas and Processing Guide for Developing Latent Prints, US Department of Justice, 1994, pp 47-48. - 1.4 Fisher, John F., "An Aqueous Leucocrystal Violet Enhancing Reagent for Blood Impressions", Symposium on the Forensic Aspects of Footwear and Tire Impression Evidence, FBI Academy, 1994.

 - 2.1 Leucocrystal Violet is a dye stain used to visualize impression deposits in blood on many types of non-porous and porous surfaces such as some papers, metal and plastic as well as adhesive surfaces. - 2.2 Leucocrystal Violet may also be used on small non-porous surfaces contaminated with grease and oils.
-It is not suitable for water-soluble adhesives. - 2.3 Surfaces that need other forensic examinations such as biology or trace should be carefully evaluated prior to processing to determine if this procedure will have an impact on subsequent examinations. - 2.4 The following procedure gives two working formulations for Luecocrystal Violet.
+It is not suitable for water-soluble adhesives. - 2.3 Surfaces that need other forensic examinations such as biology or trace should be carefully evaluated prior to processing to determine if this procedure will have an impact on subsequent examinations. - 2.4 The following procedure gives two working formulations for Leucocrystal Violet.
 Either "Formula A" or "Formula B" may be used for blood enhancement.
+The chosen formulation should be reflected in the case notes.